ewill91/inactivemodel-validations/README.md

 When in comes to ClassValidators, however, the record is of type `T` and has to be specified with the implementation of the validator.
-This is necessary, because ClassValidators (or context aware validators) are used to check fields in the context of other fields, like checking if flags within an object are set correctly.
+This is necessary, because ClassValidators (or context aware validators) are used to check fields in the context of other fields, like checking if flags or defaults within an object are set correctly.

 ```java
 public class UserHasDriversLicenseFlagValidator extends AbstractClassValidator<TestUserRecord> {